 - Extended leave – You may be able to extend your maternity leave for an extra 52 weeks.

-- Special leave – While you're pregnant you can have up to 10 days pregnancy-related leave.
+- Special leave – pregnant woman can have up to 10 days pregnancy related leave.

 You need to apply to your employer before taking parental leave.
 The usual notice required is 3 months but this can be reduced in some circumstances, for example if an adoption is arranged in a short time.
-The Ministry of Business, Innovation and Employment (MBIE) website explains how to apply for parental leave.
+The Employment New Zealand website explains how to apply for parental leave.